dawarrick/liri-node-app/README.md

 # liri.js - Who needs Siri when you can have Liri?

-Developed by Deb Warrick https://debwarrick.com
+#### Developed by Deb Warrick https://debwarrick.com

-**liri**
-It is a Node.js app that will allow you to retrieve information from the Spotify,BandsinTown,and OMDB APIs based on your user input.
+* liri will allow you to retrieve information from the Spotify, BandsinTown, and OMDB APIs based on your user input.

-liri can't be run from a URL, it must be executed using Node.js.
+* liri can't be run from a URL, it must be executed using Node.js.

 ## How it works

-You can enter one of the following commands after the node and program commands (node liri), followed by search criteria
+You can enter one of the following commands after the node and program commands (node liri), followed by search criteria.
+If not search criteria is entered, it will use the default value.

 **spotify-this-song** *songname*   information about a selected song.
-Will default to "The Sign" if no search criteria entered.
+Default "The Sign".
 **concert-this**      *bandname*   concert dates for the selected band.
-Will default to "Maroon 5" if no search criteria entered.
+Default "Maroon 5".
 **movie-this**        *moviename*  information for selected movie title.
-Will default to "Mr. Nobody" if no search criteria entered.
+Default "Mr. Nobody".
-**do-what-it-says**                will select a random command and option from those that had previously been requested.
-No search criteria is required.
+**do-what-it-says**                will select a random command and search from those previously requested.
+No search criteria.

 ## Additional Features